- Overview of the Barnet Anstees

 - Ernest Gilbert Anstee (b 1892 – an Anstey Hero)

 In the 1891 & 1901 Censuses Frederick Anstee was a cowkeeper living at Primrose Cottages, Brookfield Lane, Cheshunt, Edmonton with his family.
-They were still there in 1911 where all four sons were “working on the farm” and Frederick Anstee was a “farmer and dairyman“.
+They were still there in the 1911 Census where all four sons were “working on the farm” and Frederick Anstee was a “farmer and dairyman“.
 Throughout the 1920s, the Electoral Registers show Frederick and Annie Anstee had “land at Holyfield Marsh – abode Brook Lane, Cheshunt“.

+In 1935 Frederick Anstee, “retired dairyman” was executor to the will of his brother Charles Thomas Anstee.
 On 10 September 1938 the ‘Herts and Essex Observer‘ reported “SALE: Wednesday 28 September Live and Dead farming stock including the entire herd of 44 first class Dairy Cows at Brookfield Lane Farm Cheshunt for Mr F. Anstee who is giving up cowkeeping“.